Nordregio is an international research institute established by the Nordic Council of Ministers

 After this traineeship, I decided to stay in Stockholm and continue challenging myself with the new stage of my carrier – restarting it in communication instead of continuing in journalism.
 With quite a minimum experience in communication that I got while volunteering in various non-profit organisations, I felt like I needed to learn a lot.
 Three years have passed so quickly by learning Swedish, working as a communicator at small companies and events, when I suddenly found an open job position at Nordregio.

 And here I am!
 A part of a great institution and a wonderful team!
 Here I gained an opportunity to develop my communications skills and learn about new tools, platforms, and international communication.
-Now I am working with communications of various projects, helping researchers to improve and develop their communications ideas, coordinating the development of Nordregio’s website and the implementation of the European Accessibility Directive in Nordregio’s communications channels, and creating content for websites as well as storymaps, layouts, working on Newsletters and Social Media.
+Now I am working with communications of various projects, helping researchers to improve and develop their communications ideas, running webinars, creating storymaps, layouts, content for websites as well as working on newsletters and social media.

 I am sure this experience will be very valuable when getting back to Lithuania and continuing my carrier either in communication or journalism.